Notice of Privacy Practices

 Rockville, MD 20850

 If you think we may have violated your privacy rights, you may file a complaint with us at the contact information described above or with the Secretary of the United States Department of Health and Human Services.
 We will not take any retaliatory action against you if you file a complaint about our privacy practices.

-1 This Notice applies to the following SGF practices and surgery centers/office based surgery locations: (1) Shady Grove Reproductive Science Center, P.C. (and its wholly- and partially-owned subsidiaries); (2) Shady Grove Fertility Center of Pennsylvania, PLLC; (3) Fertility Partners of Pennsylvania Surgery Center, LLC; (4) Georgia Reproductive Specialists, LLC d/b/a SGF Atlanta; (5) SGF Tampa Bay, LLC; (6) Virginia Fertility Associates, LLC d/b/a SGF Richmond; (7) Virginia IVF and Andrology Center, LLC; (8) New York Medical Practice, PLLC d/b/a SGF New York; (9) SGF Colorado, PLLC; and (10) Center of Reproductive Medicine, LLP.
+1 This Notice of Privacy Practices applies to the following SGF entities: (1) Shady Grove Reproductive Science Center, P.C. (and its wholly- and partially-owned subsidiaries); (2) Shady Grove Fertility Center of Pennsylvania, PLLC; (3) Fertility Partners of Pennsylvania Surgery Center, LLC; (4) Georgia Reproductive Specialists, LLC d/b/a SGF Atlanta; (5) SGF Tampa Bay, LLC; (6) Virginia Fertility Associates, LLC d/b/a SGF Richmond; (7) Virginia IVF and Andrology Center, LLC; (8) New York Fertility Medical Practice, PLLC d/b/a SGF New York; (9) SGF Colorado, PLLC; and (10) Center of Reproductive Medicine, LLP.